 Since the 1950s Sudan had maintained positive relations with South Korea, and friendly visit between the two countries began after Sudan’s Independence in 1956.
-For the first time the Korean good will mission led by General Kim Jung-yeal visited Sudan in April 1957 and followed by 8 good will missions.

 The two countries established consular relations in 1976, followed by the establishment of diplomatic relations in 1977.
 Since then the two countries have promoted the friendship and pursued mutual interest and cooperation at bilateral or multilateral relations such as the Non-Aligned Movement and other international organizations.